eikmarizal/eikmarizal.github.io/README.md

 - Static model- traine offline and exactly once
 - Dynamic model- trained online and through continuous updates

+## What is Regression Analysis?
+Regression Analysis investigates the relationship between predictor (independent variable) and target (dependent variable) where it is predictive modelling technique.
+Examples including time series, forecasting as well as finding casual effects relationship between variables.

 ## Linear Regression
 To estimate real values based on continous variables (using regression line represents by linear equation y=ax+b; where y=dependent variable, a=slope, x=independent variable, b=intercept)